 BILGE - BILGE PUMPS, BUNGS, SCUPPERS AND SEACOCKS

-Access to the bilge (and therefore access to the bilge pump and scupper seacocks) is made through the transom locker.
-Once the transom locker is opened, remove the floor access hatch inside to expose the bilge.
+Access to the bilge (and access to the bilge pumps and lower scupper seacocks) is made through the pod access hatches.

 Periodically inspect the bilge for any contamination, including signs of oil or other foreign objects.